 tour related arrangements.
 Balance 30 days before to the arrival date.

-Up to 60 days before departure the booking can be cancelled, with full refund, if restrictions around travel are altered due to Covid .
+Up to 30 days before departure the booking can be cancelled, with full refund, if restrictions around travel are altered due to Covid .

 Travel insurance: highly recommended.